collapsed-stacks/startups/questions/8388/llp-for-multiple-bussiness-under-1-roof.md

 - tagged: `business-registration`
 - score: 2

-<p>we are forming a llp for multiple bussiness under 1 roof</p>
+we are forming a llp for multiple bussiness under 1 roof

-<p>but confused my agent is not guiding me correctly he told the company name should consist</p>
+but confused my agent is not guiding me correctly he told the company name should consist

-<p>Main name + objective name</p>
+Main name + objective name

-<p>we are into electronics and mobile accessories, toys, clothing and footwear and services of electrical and electronics products</p>
+we are into electronics and mobile accessories, toys, clothing and footwear and services of electrical and electronics products

-<p>all the work we are doing is different with each other pls suggest what objective name we give to our bussiness</p>
+all the work we are doing is different with each other pls suggest what objective name we give to our bussiness

-<p>i request you to reply me asap in details as i had already wasted 10 days to find company name</p>
+i request you to reply me asap in details as i had already wasted 10 days to find company name

 ## No Answers